harness/developer-hub/docs/continuous-delivery/cd-infrastructure/terraform-infra/rollback-provisioned-infra-with-the-terraform-rollback-step.md

 ## Command Line Options

-It allows setting terraform CLI options for terraform commands depending on the terraform step type.
-Example of CLI options: **-lock=false**, **-lock-timeout=0s**, etc.
+This setting allows you to set the Terraform CLI options for Terraform commands depending on the Terraform step type.
+For example: `-lock=false`, `-lock-timeout=0s`.
-Each terraform command can be configured to have different CLI options.
-Also, each command can have multiple CLI options.

 ![](./static/rollback-provisioned-infra-with-the-terraform-rollback-step-19.png)

-### Skip Terraform Refresh
+## Skip Terraform Refresh

-Terraform refresh command won't be running when this configuration is chosen.
+Terraform refresh command won't be running when this setting is selected.

 ## See Also